2sic/2sxc-docs/docs-src/pages/index.md

 <img src="../assets/logos/vcurrent/500.png" width="150px" align="right" class="float-end">

-# 2sxc and EAV Docs v20 (pre-release)
+# 2sxc and EAV Docs v20 RC1

 This is the technical documentation for 2sxc and its EAV system.

-_This is the pre-release documentation for 2sxc v20._
-_v20 will have some breaking changes like a new DB schema, so the release will take some time._

-_To see the older docs, visit the [v19 archive](http://v19.docs.2sxc.org/)._

 > [!TIP]
 > 💡 If you're new to 2sxc, best start with [2sxc.org](https://2sxc.org/).